Repair Your Cracked Driveway

 Once the concrete is completely dry, prime the concrete with 1 coat of PermaFlex™ (240 sq ft per gal) using a roller or squeegee.
 This coat of PermaFlex™ will act as a binder within the substrate.
 PermaFlex can be thinned using either Xylene (in states where allowed) or Acetone to encourage even more rapid and deeper absorption/penetration.

 Patch and profile any joints, seams, cracks, holes and rough areas using LRB/TAV™ mixture.
 2-parts LRB is mixed with 1-part TAV™ to create the thickest mixture possible (similar in viscosity as silicone caulk).
 Wall/floor junctions require a 1” diameter caulk bead of LRB/TAV™ mixture and most other cracks & joints use a 3/4” diameter caulk bead.

-Your repaired driveway should be able to handle foot traffic within 6 hours of adding the texture to it.
+Your DIY concrete driveway resurfacing and repair should be able to handle foot traffic within 6 hours of adding the texture to it.
 Give it about 24 hours before driving your car onto it.
 This does a really good job of patching without having to bust up everything and deal with the mess and also suffer the costs of putting in a whole new driveway.